 Sinestro is a megalomaniac of the highest order, abusing his power as a Green Lantern to enslave his homeworld of Korugar even before falling from the Green Lantern Corps in disgrace.
 Wielding the power of fear through his yellow power ring, Sinestro has returned to the Green Lanterns from time to time, but always returns to his own Sinestro Corps, a conglomerate of beings dedicated to spreading terror and ruin throughout the universe.

-He'll also join Lex Luthor's new Legion of Doom, debuting in Justice League.
+He also joined Lex Luthor's new Legion of Doom, appearing in Justice League.

 Darkseid9 of 12

-Now, he'll appear as a reluctant member of the Justice League under still mysterious circumstances in the upcoming Justice League Odyssey.
+Now, he appears as a reluctant member of the Justice League under still mysterious circumstances in Justice League Odyssey.